techstackmedia/react-front-to-back/README.md

 **Updating State:**

 - You can update the state in the `App` component using the `useState` hook to manage the feedback data dynamically.
 For example, you can add, remove, or modify feedback items by updating the `feedback` state.
+For now we not updating the state we get in the App component.
+Later on we will use the state to perform CRUD (Create, Read, Update, Delete) operations.

 ## Contributing